André Wink: Volume 1

 Sunil Kumar, in his review of Wink's first volume, noted the author to "seldom extend beyond a 'cut and paste' methodology" where information was conveniently chosen and discarded from existing secondary scholarship to pursue his broader agenda.
 K.S.
 Shrimali reiterates like criticisms and found the work to be neo-colonialist.

-Ranabir Chakravarti, a historian of ancient India, express surprise that Wink's discussion on Rashtrakutas were solely based on Arabic chronicles and that he did not cite any kind of epigraphic records.
+Ranabir Chakravarti, a historian of ancient India, expressed surprise that Wink's discussion on Rashtrakutas were solely based on Arabic chronicles and that he did not cite any epigraphic records.
 Viswa Mohan Jha, in his review, deemed it to be an "impossible caricature" replete with references that did not support the text.

 Volume 2

 In the review of volume 2, states Peter Jackson, Wink's "geographical scope is vast", just like in volume 1.
 It embraces not "merely India and Ceylon but south-east Asia".
 This is the period in Wink's analysis where a fusion happened between two different cultures, one "of maritime trade and pastoral nomadism" prevalent in the Islamic controlled parts of West and Central Asia, and the settled and "static agricultural world" of India.
 The Delhi Sultanate became the crucible for the processes of this fusion.
 In volume 2 of his series, states Jackson, Wink publishes a dedicated study on the conquest of India by Islamic armies, the military differences between the invading and defending armies, the processes and history of conquest, raids, religious advisors and of early Delhi Sultanate through 1290 CE.
 In latter parts of this work, Wink examines the Islamic rule's impact on maritime trade, indigenous culture, iconoclasm, and Buddhism.
 It is a "book full of ideas", states Jackson, where Wink demonstrates an "enviable command of the secondary literature on a wide range of topics".
 The "scholarship evident in the book commands admiration, even if one disagrees with aspects of his analysis", adds Jackson.
 He questions Wink's work on its inadequate discussion of the mamluk slave system and imported slaves from Africa under Delhi Sultanate, treating enslavement to be a "frontier phenomenon" involving infidel Indians.
 Wink persuasively treats Turkish military strengths, yet does not answer the difficult question as to why Mongols failed in establishing themselves in India.
 Jackson questions the use by Wink, for some of his sections, the seventeenth-century compiled work of the sometimes dubious Firishta, while acknowledging that there is a dearth of corroborating sources from this period.
 These are the parts in Wink's book, critiques Jackson, where one finds misspelled and unrecognizable place names, and some minor factual errors, in the manner similar to Firishta's work.
 Jackson lists a series of such "irritating distractions" and "slips" as he calls them, then adds Wink's volume 2 is "otherwise splendid" and "much needed" scholarship to place Indian history in the global context and to understand the Indo-Islamic world.